666harrypeng/15-Class-Handwritten-Overlaid-Digit-Pairs-Classification/README.md

 Specifically, for pure-CNN and CNN-ResNet, they have their own training loss, loss curve, and model stucture.

-The highest and finalized submission was from CNN-ResNet model.
+The highest and finalized submission was from [CNN-ResNet model](https://github.com/666harrypeng/Handwritten-Digit-Pairs-Classification-by-Machine-Learning/tree/main/CNN-ResNet).

+The final MiniProject report can be found under [report](https://github.com/666harrypeng/Handwritten-Digit-Pairs-Classification-by-Machine-Learning/tree/main/report).